roxysimba1/learning_git/README.md

 # learning_git

-Right now I am learning about branching.
+Right am learning about branching.
-The first command we learned is git clone.
+The command we learned is git clone.